thaliaarchi/tty37-docs/tty37.md

 - **Levels**: The number of code levels in the function bar. \[Type p66–68] Any code levels above this count are marked with -; it is unclear whether such function bars are shorter.
-- **Style**: Groups of similarly derived function bar configurations, from my observation.
+- **Derivation**: How the function bar configuration is derived, from my observation.
+It is one of these styles:
-  - A: Parity bit at level 8 and ASCII bits (most-significant bit first) at levels 7–1.
+  - A: An ASCII character with parity, i.e., parity bit at level 8 and ASCII bits (most-significant bit first) at levels 7–1.
-  - A+9S: Style A, plus spacing at level 9.
+  - A+9S: Style A with spacing level 9.
+  - A+9S+PC: An ASCII character (noted in parentheses) with cleared level 8 (parity) and spacing level 9.
+  - E: An ASCII character with parity (noted in parentheses) with spacing level 10 and marking level 9.
+Used for escape sequences.
+  - I+9S: Intersects two ASCII characters (noted in parentheses), clearing the levels which differ, and with spacing level 9.
+  - I+9C: Intersects two ASCII characters (noted in parentheses), clearing the levels which differ, and with cleared level 9.
   - _?: Not specified by \[Type p66–68], but inferred from columns Marking and Spacing.
+  - ?: Unknown.

 Question: How is the parity check performed?